robin-rpr/calos/INSTALL.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On RHEL 9 and compatible distributions (such as CentOS Stream 9, Rocky Linux 9,
-and AlmaLinux 9), many development packages required for building Charliecloud
+and AlmaLinux 9), many development packages required for building Clearly
 are available in the CodeReady Builder (CRB) repository, which is disabled by
 default.
 You must enable this repository before installing the build dependencies::